Lowering Maximum Allowable Rate of Interest Will Hurt Millions of Canadians, says CLA

 “In an effort to ease the financial burden on Canadians who need it most, the federal government has achieved the opposite.
 If you are borrowing at non-prime, you are already facing financial challenges.
 For potentially millions of Canadians, that burden just got heavier today.”

-While we applaud the government for this, we believe that payday lending should have been part of the recent consultation that resulted in today’s announcement.
-If government seeks to make life more affordable for Canadians, the focus needs to be on the predatory payday lending sector.
+If the government seeks to make life more affordable for Canadians, the focus needs to be on the predatory payday lending sector.
 The time gap between today’s announcement and any eventual action could leave millions of Canadians without access to non prime credit, and reduced competition in the lending market.

 The CLA will continue to work with the federal government as it implements this measure and contemplates further action.
 It is essential that we together ensure any measures taken in the lending sector achieve their intended goal of easing the financial burdens on Canadians who need it most.